Stove wars: Republican-controlled House takes up bills to protect gas stoves – KION546

 The bill targeting regulation of gas stoves as hazardous was approved, 248-180.

-The White House said President Joe Biden opposes both GOP bills as blocking “common-sense efforts to help Americans cut their energy bill.″ Neither bill is expected to advance in the Democratic-controlled Senate.
+President Joe Biden opposes both GOP bills as blocking “common-sense efforts to help Americans cut their energy bills,” the White House said in a statement.
+Neither bill is expected to advance in the Democratic-controlled Senate.

+The House bills were set for approval last week, but action was postponed after House conservatives staged a mini-revolt in retaliation for Speaker Kevin McCarthy’s leadership on a measure to raise the debt ceiling.
+Led by outspoken members of the House Freedom Caucus, 11 Republicans broke with their party on an otherwise routine procedural vote that threw the House schedule into disarray for a full week.

 Dozens of Democratic-controlled cities, including San Francisco and Berkeley, California, have moved to ban new buildings from using gas stoves as a way to reduce greenhouse gas emissions and improve indoor air quality .
 New York state approved a law last month banning natural gas stoves and furnaces in most new buildings.